isaranchuk/igorsaranchuk.com/content/post/my-article-name.md

 If you are not familiar with Kubernetes basics then I would recommend you to follow the official tutorial: https://kubernetes.io/docs/tutorials/kubernetes-basics/

-Tutorial source code can be found on GitHub: https://github.com/isaranchuk/spring-boot-kubernetes
+Web application source code can be found on GitHub: https://github.com/isaranchuk/spring-boot-kubernetes

 # Prerequisites
 Before we get started you have to set up you local environment properly.